 LGB All Liars, the campaign group against trans rights, has applied for charitable status, which would entitle them to apply for grants.
 I went digging.
 What is a charity?
 How can trans people oppose the claim of a hate group to be a “charity”?
 Update: they have been awarded “charitable” status: decision discussed below.
+1 June 2021: there is a court action against this, showing LGB All Liars is clearly not a charity.

 To oppose the application successfully, trans people have to provide evidence of public detriment arising from All Liars’ activities.